github/docs/content/rest/guides/using-the-rest-api-to-interact-with-checks.md

 {% data reusables.apps.checks-availability %}

-To use the Check Runs API, the GitHub App must have the `checks:write` permission and can also subscribe to the [check_run](/webhooks/event-payloads#check_run) webhook.
+To use the endpoints to manage check runs, the {% data variables.product.prodname_github_app %} must have the `checks:write` permission and can also subscribe to the [check_run](/webhooks/event-payloads#check_run) webhook.

 ## Check runs and requested actions